 Provide brief statements explaining how the rezoning request is reasonable and in the public interest.

-The rezoning request is reasonable and in the public interest because it provides greater zoning flexibility for a site that is ripe for development given its current underutilization and location.
+The rezoning is reasonable and in the public interest because it provides greater zoning flexibility for a site that is ripe for development given its current underutilization as a large portion of the site is surface parking.